xAirx/ReactNative-RestaurantAppProject/README.md

         #### BACKEND STUFF #####

-        Make sure that when user is created with registration HASH the password in the mongodb.
+        Make sure that when user is created with registration HASH the password in the mongodb. - PASSPORT(Mongoose) Handles   this.